Keshav2004-15/COLOUR_BG_PREDICTION/README.md

-# COLOUR_BG_PREDICTION
+# COLOUR_BG_PREDUCTION
-Leverages machine learning and data science to create unique color combinations by transforming base colors into an enhanced dataset, and uses ensemble models to predict visually appealing backgrounds.
+Uses machine learning and data science to generate unique color combinations by merging base colors into a refined dataset.
+Applies ensemble modeling to predict aesthetic, AI-driven palettes and backgrounds from raw color data